KamilStawik/minesweeper/README.md

 User no longer have to use emoji in browser to run this game.
 Emoji was changed for .png files.

+### version: 0.8.0
+Revealing surrounding empty fields moved from Redux-Saga to separate function for better performence.

 ## Technologies and conventions used in project:
 * HTML
 * CSS